petrinachan/petrinachan.github.io/_posts/2022-10-31-Assignment-4.md

 ![IMG_20221029_170822](https://user-images.githubusercontent.com/115116582/198968522-21883403-caf4-423d-b231-8745894448c2.jpg)

-After chatting with Belinda, we solidified the hypothesis that it was definitely a machine issue, since she had the same problem with the bit breaking, but her cuts also worked on another machine with the exact same settings.
+After chatting with Belinda, we solidified the hypothesis that it was probably a machine issue, since she had the same problem with the bit breaking, but her cuts also worked on another machine with the exact same settings.

 Now, this is where I remembered that it was mentioned at one point to scale the slots or tabs to increase the chances of it fitting and accounting for any discrepancies while milling.
 Since my tabs and holes were the exact same size, they did not fit together.
 I had to file down the tabs quite a bit, making them thinner by sanding from the back and shorter by filing the sides.
 The paper that I was using was super old and worn, but all they had at the Mill apparently.
 I couldn’t really sand precisely, but got it just enough for the pieces to kind of fit, though not flush with each other, which will cause problems later on…